What is Liquidation?

 - The owners are forced to relinquish their powers & authorities, and the insolvency professional takes them over.

-- The assets to be liquidated are assessed by the insolvency professional before starting the liquidation process.
+- Before commencing the liquidation process, the insolvency professional evaluates the assets to liquidate.
 In this stage, the liquidator verifies all information regarding the payables and debts of the company.

 - Once the liquidation process is over, the authorized liquidator distributes the money among the claimants based on the priority of their orders.